DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - is the very first area of the game players see
 - is gonna be the area where players see when they restart a run

 So, the visual design and functionality of the room is very important and should be refined further.
+Maybe we could even split it up into multiple rooms?

 ##### Beginning Questions
 When the player starts the game, they get 3 questions: